SUSE/Portus/_posts/2016-07-14-official-docker-image.md

 ### The init script

-As mentioned before, this Docker image has a init script which takes care of the following actions:
+As mentioned before, this Docker image has an init script which takes care of the following actions:

   1. Setup the database required by Portus
-  2. Import all the `.crt` located under `/certificates`
+  2. Import all the `.crt` files located under `/certificates`
   3. Start Apache

 The next sections will provide more details about these steps.